US should use its influence to help win the freedom of a scholar missing in Iraq, her sister says

 “Elizabeth’s family subsequently asked that the University not involve government officials in the interest of keeping the matter private,” he said.
 “Once the situation became public, the University has and continues to communicate with relevant government officials and experts to understand how we can best support Elizabeth’s safe return to her family and her studies at Princeton.”

-Emma Tsurkov said she knew something was amiss because her sister would always quickly respond to text message photographs of her son, Elizabeth Tsurkov's only nephew.

 “She didn’t respond.
-And I get worried after a few hours, but then when it reached 12 hours,” she said.
+And I get worried after a few hours, but then when it reached 12 hours, I knew something must be wrong," she said.
+“There is no way that she would be okay, and not respond to that.”

 Elizabeth Tsurkov's last post on Twitter, now known as X, was on March 21, when she recirculated a photograph of pro-Kurdistan protesters in Syria.
-Emma Tsurkov said it was her understanding that her sister went to a coffee shop in Baghdad’s central neighborhood of Karradah and did not return.
-Days earlier, Elizabeth Tsurkov had had spinal cord surgery in Iraq.
+Emma Tsurkov said it was her understanding that her sister went to a coffee shop in Baghdad’s central neighborhood of Karradah, days after having spinal cord surgery, and did not return.

 Now, she said, the sisters are facing the prospect of being apart during Rosh Hashanah, the Jewish new year and a holiday the family always commemorated together.